-COLISOI lualeu
+Consolidated

-Cancellable operating lease commitments for exploration tenements 2014 \$ 2013 \$
+Cancellable operating lease commitments for exploration tenements 2015 \$ 2014 \$

-Within one year 292,348 634,065
+Within one year 220,892 292,348

-One year or later and no later than five years 580,277 382,000
+One year or later and no later than five years 432,134 580,277

-Later than five years 31,167 -
+Later than five years - 31,167

-903,792 1,016,065
+653.026 903.792

 These obligations may vary from time to time, are subject to approval and are expected to be fulfilled in the normal course of operations by the relevant entity.
-Further, these obligations are extinguished upon any surrender of the tenement.
+Further, these obligations are subject to the possibility of adjustment to the amount and timing of such obligations or extinguished upon any surrender of the tenement.